codvi20/codvi20/README.md

 in each device, since it's for the benefit of the owner to have an early diagnostic and treatment.

-Servers do not store the information for more than a short period of time.
+The servers do not store the information for more than a short period of time.

+The devices store the information only for some days.
+14 days makes sense as its the consensus incubation period, but it may change if the consensus changes.

 There is no record of the activity of the users.

 There is a list of potential risks and the countermeasures [here](risk-and-measures.md).